By Bill Diem

 In France, towns often have a day when everyone is invited to empty their attic and sell the stuff.
 It’s like a multi-multi family garage sale, but junk dealers and antique dealers are invited to set up too, as well as the odd food stand.

 If you go to garage sales, you can imagine what much of the stands are like.
-Lots of young families selling children’s clothes that their kids have outgrown.
+Lots of young families looking for Bitsy Bug cute newborn baby girl outfits.
 Lots of plastic toys.
 Lots of books.
 Lots of CDs and DVDs and even LPs and cassettes.

 The Frenchness is also clearly visible.
-Collections of champagne caps.
-Wine glasses.
+Collections of champagne caps, wine glasses, and wine themed napkins.
 Collectable stuff like souvenir ashtrays and little ceramic figures.
 Useful stuff like lamps, tablecloths and kitchen equipment.

 There are some stands with a manly smell: ancient rusty tools, fishing equipment, used tires.